This article may contain one or more independently chosen Amazon affiliate links. See full disclosure.

 If the knife does not easily slice the paper, it probably is not sharp enough.
 If it slices through and then gets hung up at any point and begins to tear rather than cleanly cut the paper, you have discovered a problematic area on the edge.

-I like to use colored paper for this purpose, as it will leave little bits of paper on the part of the blade that needs work, and if the paper is colored these bits are easier to see.
+I like to use colored paper for this purpose, as it will leave little bits of paper on the part of the blade that needs work, and if the paper is colored, these bits are easier to see.

 There is no real point in having a razor-thin edge on your chef knife.
 Such an edge will be harder to keep sharp as the very thin edge will take damage easily or, depending on the metal, roll over quite easily.
 Sharp enough is sharp enough.

 I know there are many sharpening articles and YouTube videos that focus on getting your knife to a razor edge, but this seems to be designed to get traffic and to satisfy an unfounded need for perfection that, in the end, is overkill.
+I also think this zeal for razor sharpness is sometimes meant to make knife sharpening seem unapproachable.
+But you’re not going to shave with your kitchen knife, are you?

 I can make extremely thin slices of tomato with my chef knife that is sharpened on a whetstone like this 1000/6000 Grit Whetstone from Home Pro Shop, even though the knife is probably not as sharp as a razor.
 And I am not an expert sharpener, I’ll readily admit.